This Extra Crispy Spicy Fried Chicken is sure to become a family favorite. Great for potlucks or any night of the week.

 Extra Crispy Spicy Fried Chicken

-4. Remove chicken from buttermilk (if marinated) and sprinkle lightly with salt, pepper, and garlic powder.
+- Remove from buttermilk and pat dry with a paper towel.
+Sprinkle lightly with salt, pepper and garlic powder.
+Set aside.